 Valves may be abnormally formed at birth or can become damaged later in life due to infections, rheumatic fever, heart attacks, or the normal ageing process that causes calcium build-up.
 Any of these conditions can result in failure of the valve to open freely (stenosis) or to close completely (regurgitation or insufficiency).
 The aortic and the mitral valves are the most frequently affected.

 Your heart receives the oxygen and nutrients it needs in the blood from blood vessels called coronary arteries.
 The coronary arteries run along the outer surface of the heart.
 There are two main arteries: the left and the right, which originate at the base of the aorta as it leaves the heart.

-The right coronary artery supplies the right ventricle, branches or the electrical system, and the undersurface of the heart.
+The right coronary artery (RCA) supplies the right ventricle, the electrical system, and the undersurface of the heart.